What Else Can You Do?

 The OAC offers a variety of educational and advocacy pieces to help you become an effective advocate for change.
 By visiting the “Advocacy & Support” section of the OAC Web site at www.obesityaction.org, you will have the resources to advocate to legislators, regulators, the media, the public and your insurance provider.

 It is important to raise awareness of morbid obesity to everyone you can.
-By doing so, you will not only improve the quality of life for yourself, but also all others affected by morbid obesity.
+By doing so, you will not only improve the quality of life for yourself, but also all others affected by severe obesity.

 Next – Sample Letters